Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Callouts indicate the saved and live versions of the file.

-The saved and opened versions of our file.
+The saved and live versions of our file.
+It’s the live version that you’ll actually be editing.

 As you edit the file, it’s the “live” version that you’re editing.